qwshen/spark-etl-framework/README.md

   }
   ```
   There are two approaches to provide the runtime configuration:
   - Specify runtime variables when submitting a Spark job.
-See below the "Submitting a spark-job"
+See below the **"Submitting a spark-job"**
-  - Configure runtime in application configuration.
+  - Configure runtime variables in application configuration.
 See the following example:
   ```
   application.runtime {
     spark {